 Chastain-Skillman Foundational Branding

-However, as the company looked ahead to its 70th anniversary, its leaders sought to solidify positioning and messaging.
+As the company looked ahead to its 70th anniversary, its leaders sought to solidify positioning and messaging.
 With the messaging in place, they planned to launch a campaign to attract top talent.
-The team at Nice Branding Agency proposed embarking on a Foundational Branding project.

-This project would provide our branding experts with an opportunity to dive deep into the firm’s history.
+This Foundational Branding project would provide our business branding experts with an opportunity to dive deep into the firm’s history.
 During the discovery, we would learn about services, what makes the company unique, and how they attract and retain the top industry professionals.

 Following the discovery and research phase, our team sat down to flesh out the Foundational Branding.
-This Foundational Branding includes a positioning statement, brand attributes, and a visual direction to convey the established position and attributes.
+It includes a positioning statement, brand attributes, and a visual direction to convey the established position and attributes.

-The research and discovery phase of our Foundational Branding project is essential for our branding agency.
+The research and discovery phase of a Foundational Branding project is essential for our business branding firm.
 Here, we sit down with our client to walk them through a set of discovery questions that we’ve developed specifically for the project.

 The questions allow us to obtain information about the company directly from the source.
 This information includes necessary details about services, team, target, existing clients and projects, and more.